Paul Page: Early life and career

-IndyCar racing career
+IndyCar broadcasting

 From 1974 to 1987, Page served on the Indianapolis Motor Speedway Radio Network (IMSRN).
 He served as a pit reporter from 1974 to 1976, and as Chief Announcer from 1977 to 1987.
 Page was considered the hand-picked successor to Sid Collins at the IMSRN.
 Page took over as chief announcer after Collins committed suicide.

 Page left WIBC, and moved to NBC.
 He served as anchor of auto racing telecasts on NBC Sports from 1978 to 1987, covering Indy cars, NASCAR, Formula One, and the NHRA.
 He also worked on NBC's Sportsworld, covering a variety of sports including weightlifting, Olympics, and the America's Cup.

 In the 1980s, Page was also a commentator for the motorsports show American Sports Cavalcade on the cable network TNN.
 While working for TNN, he covered NHRA, World of Outlaws sprint car racing, AMA supercross, monster trucks, tractor pulls, and swamp buggy racing, among others.

 In the fall of 1987, Page switched to ABC Sports, and was their lead anchor for CART Indy car racing, including the Indianapolis 500.
 During this time, the three-man booth of Page, Bobby Unser, and Sam Posey became a fixture of the Indy 500 telecasts.
 Page was the brainchild behind the Delta Force intros, first introduced in 1988.
 The opening teases featured Alan Silvestri's score from the film The Delta Force, with a montage of Indy films, video clips, and still images, narrated by Page.
 The intros, also known as the "Page Teases," became a popular fixture of the ABC telecasts of the Indy 500, Brickyard 400, and other Indy car races, through 1998 and reprised again in 2001.